October 31, 2014

 Rethinking the Roundups: New Form of Wildlife Contraceptive Could Revolutionize Management of Wild Horse Populations

-Rounding up and removing wild horses from public lands has failed to rein in overpopulation.
+Rounding up and removing wild horses from public lands has been ineffective.
 A new form of wildlife contraceptive, called PZP-22, could revolutionize the way the Bureau of Land Management maintains wild horse populations in the West.

 June 20, 2012